hangrydave/hangrydave.github.io/index.markdown

 I'm currently a student studying computer science at Calvin University, and will be graduating in spring 2023.
 After that, I'll be looking for a job in software development.

 Feel free to reach out!
-You can email me at <me@davidreidsma.com>, or connect with me on my LinkedIn below.
+You can email me at <me@davidreidsma.com>.
+My LinkedIn and GitHub profiles are linked at the bottom of the page.

 <!--
 [LinkedIn](https://www.linkedin.com/in/davidreidsma/)